Chef talks to women's club at luncheon

-Venice Yacht Club chef Josh Arent cooked a grilling chicken demonstration at the monthly women’s luncheon.
+Venice Yacht Club chef Josh Arent gave a grilled chicken cooking demonstration at the monthly women’s luncheon.
 He talked to the group about focusing on farm to table vegetables and fruits.

 Arent welcomed questions.
 Donna Boldt asked how to judge when a chicken cutlet is done.
-The group learned to cook it 80 percent on the first side which equates to about 4 minutes.
-The other side get 2 minutes to finish.
+The group learned to cook it 80% on the first side, which equates to about four minutes.
+The other side gets two minutes to finish.

 “Is there a good way to use an avocado,” Renee Uhlich wanted to know.